Flxpgnl/KNU_FaceBlurring/README.md

 ## Performance Metrics

-- **Face Detection Accuracy**: The model has a detection accuracy of approximately 90% for 	frontal faces under normal lighting conditions, which is the best i could do with current open source generative models.
+- **Face Detection Accuracy**: The model has a detection accuracy of approximately 90% for frontal faces under normal lighting conditions, which is the best I could do with current open source generative models.

-- **Blur Accuracy**: I decided to include this metric as it reprisented the main point of my project. we notice that we only get 80% of accuarcy, this is because my fliter goes beyond the predefined limits of the face detection library.
+- **Blur Accuracy**: I decided to include this metric as it represented the main point of my project.
+We notice that we only get 80% accuracy; this is because my filter goes beyond the predefined limits of the face detection library.

 <img src="Images/blur_accuracy_graph.png" alt="Blur Accuracy">